abhi0X01/animatronic-hand/README.md

 # animatronic-hand
-this repo has the codes for transmitting and receiving data via arduino
+this repo has the codes for transmitting data via arduino